okwyrika/Orchad-Pharmacy-Inventory-Analysis/README.md

 ## Dashboard Features
--KPIs: Total Sales, Total Quantity, Total Profit, Average Profit Margin, Total profit Margin.
+- KPIs: Total Sales, Total Quantity, Total Profit, Average Profit Margin, Total profit Margin.
--Visualization:
+- Visualization:
-    -On-Order Qty By Vendor Name.
+    - On-Order Qty By Vendor Name.
-    -10 Most Costly Items.
+    - 10 Most Costly Items.
-    -Top 5 Department.
+    - Top 5 Department.
-    -Sum of Profit By Vendor Name.
+    - Sum of Profit By Vendor Name.
-    -10 Most Profitable Items.
+    - 10 Most Profitable Items.

 ## Key Findings
--The Pharmacy generates strong revenue with over 29% profit Margin.
+- The Pharmacy generates strong revenue with over 29% profit Margin.
--Grams Pharma dominates On-Order Qty and Profit contribution which poses an over dependence risk.
+- Grams Pharma dominates On-Order Qty and Profit contribution which poses an over dependence risk.
--Augmentin 625mg & 1g, Vit-C white 100mg, and Rocephin are among
+- Augmentin 625mg & 1g, Vit-C white 100mg, and Rocephin are among
 the most costly and profitable items.
--Zinc have huge stocks compared to sales.
+- Zinc have huge stocks compared to sales.
--The Drug Department dominates profit contribution.
+- The Drug Department dominates profit contribution.

 ## Recommendations
--Reduce purchase volumes for slow-moving products like Zinc and invest more in fast moving drugs like Augmentin and Rocephin.
+- Reduce purchase volumes for slow-moving products like Zinc and invest more in fast moving drugs like Augmentin and Rocephin.
--Negotiate better terms with Grams Pharma while actively onboard secondary vendors to avoid supply chain dependency.
+- Negotiate better terms with Grams Pharma while actively onboard secondary vendors to avoid supply chain dependency.
--Reassess high-cost but low-margin products to see if price adjustments can improve profitability.
+- Reassess high-cost but low-margin products to see if price adjustments can improve profitability.
 Consider promotions or slight markups on fast movers that are less price sensitive.
--Prioritize fast-moving ,high-margin drugs while trimming down orders for slow moving stock.
+- Prioritize fast-moving ,high-margin drugs while trimming down orders for slow moving stock.
--Implement a stock level threshold alert system for Augmentin, Rocephin and Ampiclox B/C.
+- Implement a stock level threshold alert system for Augmentin, Rocephin and Ampiclox B/C.
--The Drug Department drives most profit but System and Other Departments are underperforming.
+- The Drug Department drives most profit but System and Other Departments are underperforming.
 Explore if this is due to low demand or stocking inefficiencies and either boost marketing or reduce orders in underperforming Departments.